Virtu Financial: Investigations

 In April 2014, New York Attorney General Eric Schneiderman sent Virtu a letter seeking information on its HFT practices, asking about special arrangements with dark pools and exchanges, the company's trading strategies and whether Virtu practices latency arbitrage, a high-frequency activity.

 In July 2014, the Securities and Exchange Commission (SEC) sought information on ten HFT firms with broker-dealer licenses, including Virtu Financial, as part of an ongoing investigation into predatory trading strategies.
 The SEC's probe focuses on abuse of order types and abusive trading like layering or spoofing, a tactic intended to trick investors into buying or selling a stock at unfavorable prices.
 A settlement was announced in 2017.

 John McCrank of Reuters noted that scrutiny around high-frequency trading intensified after the release of Michael Lewis's best-selling book Flash Boys: A Wall Street Revolt in March 2014.

+In November 2022, Virtu sued the SEC, claiming that it did not respond to a public records request.
+The company submitted a Freedom of Information Act request earlier in June, seeking to review the SEC's measures to meet legal requirements in evaluating potential investor harm and market risks.

 The company was investigated by the SEC in 2023 for failing to protect sensitive customer data.
+The SEC claimed that between January 2018 and April 2019 Virtu broker-dealer employees had access to customers' names, and the names, prices and volumes of securities that customers bought and sold.
+Virtu settled the matter in December 2025, agreeing to pay a $2.5 million fine while not admitting or denying any wrongdoing.